ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-21-filipino-llm.md

 Even before we start training language models, it is important to measure how current state-of-the-art LLMs perform on Filipino.
 Most of the evidence I see is anecdotal: someone will post a single ChatGPT screenshot in Filipino and claim that the model already _understands_ the language.
-However, it is easy to see how this performance can degrade during extended conversations (e.g., misunderstanding of idioms and expressions, unrecognized words, etc.).
+However, it is easy to see how this performance can degrade during extended conversations, such as misunderstanding idioms and expressions or lacking cultural knowledge.
 We need a **systematic approach to evaluating these models.**

 We have several promising benchmarks at hand.